BlissRoms-x86/Documentation/Installation/install-from-bootable-usb.md

 ![Partitioning p1](../.gitbook/assets/uefi-create.png)

-In the next screen, we need to make **two** partiitons for this to work, as Bliss needs to install a bootloader to boot to. if you have a pre-existing install of linux, this step may be unnecessary.
+In the next screen, we need to remove all existing partitions on the device and make **two** new partiitons for this to work, as Bliss needs to install a bootloader to boot to. if you have a pre-existing install of linux, this step may be unnecessary.

 First create the EFI partition, this is the partition that is used to install the bootloader.